Mustafa7Ibrahim/easix/README.md

 - [x] Calculating the difference in minutes between two `TimeOfDay` objects
 - [x] Checking if a `TimeOfDay` is between two others
 - [x] Converting time to 12-hour format with optional meridian display
+- [x] Get the initials of a string.
+- [x] Add extensions for `theme`, `textTheme` and `colorScheme` for easy access to theme properties.
+- [x] Add `initial` extension to get the first letter of a string.

 ### useful functions

-- [x] convert any list with a date property to a sorted list of dates, where it will be sorted by the date property in the list items.
+- [x] Convert any list with a date property to a sorted list of dates, where it will be sorted by the date property in the list items.
+- [x] GetTypeList function to get a list of types from a list of objects.

 ### Error Handling